markszulc/experience-manager-learn.en/help/forms/store-and-retrieve-af-with-2fa/introduction.md

 ---
-title: Storing and Retrieving Form Data from MySQL Database
+title: Storing and Retrieving Form Data with attachments from MySQL Database
-description: Multi-Part tutorial to walk you through the steps involved in storing and retrieving form data
+description: Multi-Part tutorial to walk you through the steps involved in storing and retrieving form data with attachments
 feature: adaptive-forms
 topics: development
 audience: developer
 doc-type: tutorial
 activity: implement
-version: 6.3,6.4,6.5
+version: 6.4,6.5
 ---

 # Storing and Retrieving Adaptive Form Data with 2FA